fsvreddit/bot-bouncer/README.md

 * Changes to support internal r/BotBouncer operations
 * Add new evaluator for bot rings that have identical sticky posts on their profiles
+* Add new evaluator for bots that are shilling specific services with mentions in every comment
+* Add new evaluator for bots that advertise illegal IPTV streams across multiple subreddits

 ## v1.4.0